-The Federal Open Market Committee (FOMC) met today for the fifth time this year to assess the state of the U.S. economy and monetary policy.
+The Federal Open Market Committee (FOMC) met on July 27 for the fifth time this year to assess the state of the U.S. economy and monetary policy.

 What We Learned